MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: RELATED WORK

-Many deep learning techniques have been applied to work with DVS data \cite{zheng2023deep}.
-For optical flow estimation and object recognition tasks, methods such as the Synaptic Kernel Inverse Method (SKIM) \cite{tapson2013synthesis}, hierarchical Spiking Neural Networks \cite{orchard2015hfirst}, \cite{orchard2015converting}, and LSTM variants \cite{perot2020learning, neil2016phased, cannici2020differentiable} have been utilized.
-Building on Convolutional Neural Networks (CNNs)~\cite{Lecun1989Hand}, ResNet architectures \cite{he2016deep} in \cite{yuhang2020ddd20, gehrig2019end} and EV-FlowNet \cite{zhu2018ev} were proposed to learn from event-based inputs.
-Additionally, \cite{ye2020unsupervised} explored depth reconstruction using unsupervised learning with the Evenly-Cascaded Convolutional Network (ECN).

-However, previous work related to control tasks using machine learning algorithms, the same way as available datasets for control, is limited. \cite{moeys2016steering} employs CNNs to predict control commands for four classes of robot movements based on DVS data.
+Previous work related to control tasks using machine learning algorithms, the same way as available datasets for control, is limited. \cite{moeys2016steering} employs CNNs to predict control commands for four classes of robot movements based on DVS data.
 This approach restricts the robot's controllability to discrete values.
 A setup more similar to our work is described in \cite{maqueda2018event}, where ResNet architectures are used for event frames to predict steering angles.
-In contrast, we aim to explore a broader range of network architectures by employing not only pure CNN-based solutions but also those incorporating recurrent networks.
+In contrast, we aim to explore a broader range of network architectures by employing not pure CNN-based solutions but those incorporating RNNs for sequential prediction.